AnonymousCryptoSub/Improved-Cryptanalysis-of-the-PKP/README.md

 ## Purpose in the Paper

-These scripts provide:

--   **Empirical validation** of Algorithm 1 and Algorithm 2
+These scripts provide **Empirical validation** of Algorithm 1 and Algorithm 2.